flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * `fm.as.vector`: convert an R vector/matrix and a FlashR matrix to a FlashR vector.
 The current implementation only supports converting from a one-column FlashR matrix to a FlashR vector.
 * `fm.as.matrix`: convert an R vector/matrix and a FlashR vector to a FlashR matrix.
 A vector is converted into a one-column matrix.
 * `fm.as.factor`: convert a FlashR vector to a factor vector.
+The current implementation only supports converting an integer vector.
 By default, this function determines the number of levels in the factor vector automatically.
-If the input vector stores integers, users can also provide a maximal number of levels.
+Users can also provide a maximal number of levels.
 Right now, FlashR factor vectors are used by `fm.sgroupby` and `fm.groupby`.
 * `as.vector`: convert a FlashR vector/matrix to a R vector.
 * `as.matrix`: convert a FlashR vector/matrix to a R matrix.
 * `fm.conv.FM2R`: convert a FlashR vector or matrix to an R vector or matrix respectively.